joaoSpestana/backend-engineering-challenge/README.md

 ## Requirements:
    - Python 3.x
-   - `pandas` library, which can be installed through the commmand:
+   - `pandas` library, which can be installed through the following commmand:

       ```
       pip install pandas